spaghetticode/dbmanager/README.md

   protected: true
 ```

-Instead, if we want to make the production env writable we should add this:
+Instead, if you want to make the production env writable you should add this:

 ```yaml
 production: